cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-604, plus the fetures and fixes added later in the testing version up to date.
+This unofficial version has been derived from the latest official Testing release T1.4-656.

 This version includes some features not (yet) available in the Open Rails testing official version, that is: